Healthy Homes Assessment Pukahu

 Home Assessments Pukahu for Rental Properties

-The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of an tenant services ruling can have a significant impact for landlords and property managers.
-For specialist assistance, get in touch today and book your rental properties house evaluation.
+The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can be extremely costly for property managers and landlords.
+For specialist guidance, contact us now and schedule your rental properties house evaluation.

 home assessments for rental properties